jrleeman/LeemanNatComm2016/experiment_list.md

 | p4328      | Titanium/Acrylic | 6                   | 22.7            | 100                   | Slow Slip                       | Y              |
 | p4329      | Titanium/Acrylic | 6                   | 22              | 100                   | Slow Slip                       | Y              |
 | p4330      | Steel            | 6                   | 22.9            | 100                   | Stable - Velocity Steps         | Y              |

-** These are ONLY experiments with the new, fine tooth, thick acrylic 10x10 block and steel block! **

-** All Min-U-Sil 10 layers of 3mm thickness **